-The Carnegie Center of Art & History offers free admission and is open Monday-Saturday 10:00am-5:00pm for 2022.
+The Carnegie Center of Art & History offers free admission and is open Monday-Saturday 10:00am-5:00pm and open until 8:00pm on Thursdays for 2023.
 Then, visit the vibrant downtown area of New Albany for shopping or dining, or venture to a nearby New Albany park for a picnic and play time.

 Josephine Sculpture Park is free and open to the public dawn to dusk.
 Walk around their grassy paths and discover the art throughout the old farm.
 Pack a picnic and eat in a shady area at this unique place.
 Be sure to read our post about being prepared with what else to bring for cool activities!

-The Kentucky Children’s Garden (opening Spring 2022 per website but no specific date listed) is a safe 1.85 acre outdoor learning environment designed to help children 2-10 years old discover plants and the environment.
-There’s an integrated combination of various “child-scaled” theme gardens and garden-like elements for experiential play: gardens planted and maintained by children, a small amphitheater for presentations, interactive educational exhibits, interconnecting paths and comfortable benches. $10 for a family of 5 or $3 per person, under 2 years old are free.
-Closed Mondays-Wednesdays during the spring.
+The Kentucky Children’s Garden is a safe 2 acre outdoor learning environment designed to help children 2-6 years old discover plants and the environment.
+There’s an integrated combination of various “child-scaled” theme gardens and garden-like elements for experiential play: gardens planted and maintained by children, a small amphitheater for presentations, interactive educational exhibits, interconnecting paths and comfortable benches. $4 per person, under 2 years old are free.
+Open Wednesday – Saturday

 Bernheim Arboretum and Research Forest has lots of classes and trails to explore.
-It is Monday-Friday and only $10 recommended for passenger cars, minivans, and motorcycles on the weekend.
+Open year round and only $10 recommended donation.

 Visit Abraham Lincoln’s Birthplace.
 Begin your journey at the Visitor Center and view the Bible that belonged to his father and mother, Thomas and Nancy Lincoln, watch a 15 minute video about his early years, and follow the “Pathway of a President” plus lots more.
 If you want the day planned out for you, here’s a day trip itinerary!

 Take a walk over the Big 4 Bridge and bring a picnic to share with your family and friends.
 This is a fun and cheap way to spend a beautiful spring day.
 Splurge a bit have lunch/dinner at one of the yummy restaurants in Jeffersonville!
-Bring this trivia sheet with you to work on together.
 Over the bridge in Jeffersonville, there is a lot to explore so be sure to read out post before you head out.